 Taking notes in meetings is an art that any good participant can acquire with patience, but especially with listening.
-Taking notes is a difficult task and I will explain here the important steps to consider to succeed in having efficient meetings.
+Taking notes is a difficult task and I will explain here the important steps to consider succeeding in having efficient meetings.

 Before your meeting, consult the agenda and use it as a guide.
 Find out what topics are covered, who is the participant and what the objectives are.

-Are you a traditional notetaker with notebook and pencil or a techno-style by using a meeting management software?
+Are you a traditional notetaker with a notebook and pencil or a techno-style by using a meeting management software?
 Everyone has its preference: then why not use both?
 But in our current workplace, everything is going fast.
-So the best note taking tool is a Meetings Management System (MMS).
+So the best note-taking tool is a Meeting Management System (MMS).

 - Keep your attention with your teammates, as we look more often people in the eyes when writing by hand.

 - Have a better understanding of what is being said, because we summarize more.